Garry Tan: Politics

-Tan has been actively involved and influential in San Francisco politics, both by directing attention to various topics via his social media presence and through donations.
-Examples of causes espoused by Tan include increased funding for police, and opposition to regulation of self-driving cars, changes to education, decelerationism, Apple's monopoly on apps, and censorship by YouTube.
+Tan has been actively involved and influential in San Francisco politics, both by directing attention to various topics via his social media presence and through donations totaling to approximately $400,000 as of March 2024.
+Examples of causes espoused by Tan include increased funding for police to deal with property crime, opposition to regulation of self-driving cars, changes to education, decelerationism, Apple's monopoly on apps, and censorship by YouTube.
 Tan self identifies as a "moderate Democrat".

 Tan has especially focused on increased housing development in San Francisco.
-Tan has donated to YIMBY groups such as the San Francisco Bay Area Renters' Federation, YIMBY Action, and YIMBY Law.
-In 2020, Tan said in an interview that he followed San Francisco housing news, and supported housing of all kinds, including market-rate housing, affordable housing, and homeless shelters.
+Tan began making donations to YIMBY housing activists in 2015 and became more politically active during the COVID-19 pandemic in 2020.
+Tan has focused his political giving primarily on housing development, public schools, and public safety.
+In 2020, Tan said in an interview that he supported housing of all kinds, including market-rate housing, affordable housing, and homeless shelters.
+As part of his political funding, he has supported San Francisco Bay Area Renters' Federation, YIMBY Action, and YIMBY Law.

 Tan has served a board member of GrowSF, a San Francisco pro-growth political group, donating at least $54,500 to the organization.
 He promoted and raised funds for the recall of members of the San Francisco School Board.
 Tan himself donated $20,000 to the campaign, and fundraised from friends like Cyan Banister.
 He promoted the recall and raised money from his Twitter following.

 Tan supported the 2022 recall campaign against progressive San Francisco District Attorney Chesa Boudin.
 Tan donated at least $100,000 to the effort.
 Tan blamed Boudin for physical attacks on Asians.
 Tan alleged that Boudin failed to hold violent criminal offenders accountable and failed to protect the general public, particularly the least advantaged.
 After the recall campaign succeeded, Tan supported the election of appointed District Attorney Brooke Jenkins, and appointed Supervisor Matt Dorsey.
 Tan has also encouraged tech leaders to participate in San Francisco local politics in 2023.

+Tan is known for his controversial, "bombastic" and "pugnacious" presence on X (formerly Twitter), where he is vocally critical of San Francisco politicians and other figures who oppose his policy recommendations.
+In 2024 Tan made a tweet saying "die slow motherfuckers" (a reference to a Tupac lyric) aimed at seven members of the San Francisco Board of Supervisors, including Myrna Melgar, Aaron Peskin, Dean Preston, Connie Chan and Ahsha Safaí.
+Tan later apologised for the tweet and deleted it, which had resulted death threats being sent towards the supervisors.
+Several police reports were filed about the tweet.

 Tan is vocally critical towards what he describes as legacy media, specifically newspapers.
 He has described The New York Times as upholding "Woke Capital".
 Tan is known for having blocked tens of thousands of accounts on Twitter/X, including public figures and journalists who have never interacted with him.

-Tan has publicly expressed support for Israel's actions in the Gaza war.
-Tan led a boycott of the 2023 Web Summit in protest of Web Summit co-founder Paddy Cosgrave's statements, which described some of Israel's actions as war crimes.

-Controversy

-In 2024, Tan posted a tweet wishing death on seven of the 11 members of the San Francisco Board of Supervisors.
-In a later apology, he said he was referencing a rap track.